halpeter/sql-analysis/README.md

 # sql-challenge

 ## Background
 In this project, I was tasked with completing a research project on employees of a corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period were six CSV files.
-For this project, I designed tables to hold the data in the CSVs, imported the CSVs into a SQL database and answered questions about the data.
+For this project, I designed tables to hold the data in the CSVs, imported the CSVs into a SQL database and queried to answer questions about the data.

 ### Data Modeling
 First, I inspected the CSVs and sketched out an ERD of the tables using http://www.quickdatabasediagrams.com.
-(View at EmployeesSQL/ERD.png and EmployeesSQL/ERD.sql)
+(View at [EmployeesSQL/ERD.png](EmployeesSQL/ERD.png) and [EmployeesSQL/ERD.sql](EmployeesSQL/ERD.sql))

 ### Data Engineering
 Next, I used the information I had to create a table schema for each of the six CSV files.
 I ensured that I used specific data types, primary keys and foreign keys to properly set up the tables for future analysis.
 Once this was all set up, I imported the CSV files into the corresponding SQL table, making sure to import them in the order that they were created.
-(View at EmployeesSQL/DataEngineering)
+(View [here](EmployeesSQL/DataEngineering.sql))

 ### Data Analysis